 Heyo!
 This is good news.
-Now let’s just learn to save the increase, yeah?
+Now let’s just learn to save the increase and fix all sorts of systemic issues, yeah?

 I am so happy for my millennials buddies who are already millionaires.
 I don’t think I’m friends with any of them in real life (unless you count time spent at FinCon), but it makes me smile so hard to know that some of us are killing it financially.
 And yes, I know that we likely need much more than a million dollars, but let’s not be a total Debbie Downer, mkay?